 ALK inhibitors are medicines that bind to and stop the ALK fusion protein.
 This may help prevent the growth and spread of tumor cells.

-ALK (anaplastic lymphoma kinase) metastatic non-small cell lung cancer is a type of lung cancer that has spread to other places in the body, involving the ALK gene.
+ALK (anaplastic lymphoma kinase)-positive metastatic non-small cell lung cancer is a type of lung cancer that has spread to other places in the body, involving the ALK gene.

 The central nervous system includes the brain and the spinal cord.

 The disappearance of all signs of cancer, such as tumors, in response to treatment.
 This does not mean the cancer has been cured.

 The amount of time from when tumors first start to shrink in response to a given treatment to the time when tumors begin to grow again.

 An assessment of study results that was not specifically designed to find differences between two treatments in a study.